mkucmus/doc/developer/architecture/fixtures.rst

 Fixtures
 ========

-Fixtures are used mainly for testing, but also for setting up the application for a first use or for demonstration purposes.
+Fixtures are used mainly for testing, but also for setting up application for a first use or for demonstration purposes.

-There are three types of fixtures used in Open Loyalty.
+There are tree types of fixtures used in Open Loyalty.

 Testing fixtures
 ----------------

-It puts a software in the certain state so we can test if the application working as we expected.
+It puts a software in certain state so we can test is application working as expected.

 To load testing data run: